Why Are UFC Fighters Bald? (4 Reasons Explained)

 Instead, they decide to shave their heads and go bald.
 They will need to develop some extra resistance at first because a newly bald head will struggle to deal with sunlight and friction.

-But in time, the bald head will be coarse enough to handle friction daily and not prevent the fighter from training regularly.
 Having a much smaller hair follicle is much harder to cause damage to than it would be if it were long and at the risk of being pulled out completely.

-Fighters can be bald because of different reasons.
-Some have male pattern baldness which comes from their genetics.
-Some fighters choose to shave their heads for improving their training.
+Some fighters choose to shave their heads to improve their training.
 And some get bald spots because of friction burns or their hair being pulled out!

 Leave a Comment